 Once you have held the bar in the locked position above your head, then lower it back down to where it started.
 Flex your elbows out of their locked position and then slightly lean your body back to its original position while retracting your head to allow the bar to pass back down past it.
 Now bring the bar back down in a slow controlled movement back to its starting position in front of your shoulders and prepare for the next rep.

 When lifting heavier weight with the overhead press, always choose the standing overhead press over seated presses.
 Pushing heavy weights above your head while standing requires more balancing from your core and involves and activates many more muscles.
-If HEAVY dumbbells are available, the standing dumbbell overhead press will enable even more muscles from your core!
+If HEAVY dumbbells are available, the standing dumbbell overhead press will activate even more muscles from your core!
+Check out: what is the anatomy of the shoulders – how to use it to build muscles.